10. Two Register Instructions

 C = not borrow from difference

-The ADDC (add with carry) and SUBB (subtract with borrow) instructions are used to perform integer arithmetic on quantities longer than 32 bits.
+ADDC (add with carry) and SUBB (subtract with borrow) are used to do integer arithmetic on quantities longer than 32 bits.
 These add or subtract one register from another taking into account the carry or borrow bit left over from the addition or subtraction of the less significant bits.

-The following sequence rotates the 32 bit value in R1 1 bit left, so the old value of the sign bit goes into the least significant bit:
+For both ADDC and SUBB, src may be zero, in which case r[0] is taken as the constant zero.
+As a result, in combination with ADDSL The following sequence rotates the 32 bit value in r[1] 1 bit left, so that the old value of the sign bit goes into the least significant bit:

 The ADDC instruction alone, with src=dst, rotates the 33 bit value composed of the source register concatenated with the condition code register 1 bit left.
-This is useful for left-shifting multi-word quantities.
-Assemblers should support this as with the mnemonic ROL.
+This is useful for left-shifting multi-word quantities, so ssemblers should treat ROL dst (rotate left) as a synonym for ADDC dst,dst.

 07060504 03020100 15141312 11100908